 - Krista Selnau '09 - Politics and History/English

 Krista Selnau '09 - Politics and History/English

 UPDATE: Krista Selnau '09 graduated with a Juris Doctor degree from Suffolk University Law School in May 2012 and was sworn in as an Attorney in Arkansas on May 3, 2013.
-She currently serve as an AmeriCorps Attorney for Legal Aid of Arkansas in Northwest Arkansas.
+She currently serves as an AmeriCorps Attorney for Legal Aid of Arkansas in Northwest Arkansas.

-Selnau was also recently awarded one of fifty law postgraduate Equal Justice Works Fellowships for the 2013-2015 fellowship term.
+Selnau was also recently awarded one of 57 law postgraduate Equal Justice Works Fellowships for the 2013-2015 fellowship term.
 In the fall of 2013, she will start her Fellowship at Legal Aid of Arkansas' Medical-Legal Partnership at Arkansas Children's Hospital in Little Rock, Arkansas, with a focus on the Hematology/Oncology clinic.
 The project is designed to identify the special needs facing children and their families in the Hematology/Oncology clinic by developing targeted screening protocols through the use of focus groups and data collection.
 She will address the underlying social determinants of health and will directly represent patient-clients in cases such as housing, special education and SSI/SSDI.
 This Equal Justice Works Fellowship is sponsored by Akin Gump Strauss Hauer & Feld and Walmart.

 Says Selnau, "Equal Justice Works Fellowships afford recent law graduates the opportunity to develop their dream job in the form of a public interest law two-year Fellowship project.
 I am honored and thrilled to have been chosen!"